cappecaps/sidehub/modelling/finance/intro_finance.md

 ## Mathematical models in finance

+- [](./basics_of_finance.md): a collection of notions I've learned in the past years, plus a template for an Investment Policy Statement.

 - [](./continuous_return.md): what is the general formula of returns in the infinitely small time step limit?

 - More to come...